yasiryagi/helpdesk/roles/council-members/README.md

 - [Storage Providers](/roles/storage-providers)
 - [Content Curators](/roles/content-curators)

-The role of the Council is not to control these directly, but rather ensure they are being well run by their respective Leads.
-What is considered "well run" is of course open to a wide interpretation, so specific quantitive and qualitative targets would be defined in the [Council KPIs](#council-kpis).
+The role of the Council is not to control these directly, but rather ensure they are being well-run by their respective Leads.
+What is considered "well-run" is of course open to a wide interpretation, so specific quantitive and qualitative targets would be defined in the [Council KPIs](#council-kpis).

 However, to understand what these targets could entail, how to monitor them, and perhaps even stay ahead of the curve, one should be familiar with some indicators of what to look for.

 Finally, a CM must understand what the Council's options are for dealing with a Working Group that is underperforming.

 #### Cost Control
 How the Council chooses to approach this is up to them.
-It is up to the Lead of each group themselves, to create [Proposals](#proposals) for replenishing the Working Groups mint, but it's up to the Council to approve or reject these requests.
+It is up to the Lead of each group to create [Proposals](#proposals) for replenishing the Working Groups mint, but it's up to the Council to approve or reject these requests.

 A good approach could be to agree on weekly budgets, and revise them on an as-needed basis.
 How to set these budgets would depend on a variety of factors such as:
 - Changes in the exchange rate